 Kate was the director of the North Ronaldsay Sheep Festival in 2016 and 2017, and then again in 2021 and 2022.

 Robert Brewis – appointed Treasurer and trustee on 2nd February 2015

-Robert works with accounting systems and also has experience of auditing and line management.
+Robert has made a career in accountancy with experience of auditing and line management, and latterly working with accounting systems.
 He lives on a five acre holding in Buckinghamshire where he and his wife keep a flock of North Ronaldsay sheep and share an interest in sheep conservation.
 Robert has an applied science degree, and was admitted to the Institute of Chartered Accountants in England and Wales in 1982.

 Howie Firth – appointed Trustee on 2nd February 2015